Stars: The Original Global Positioning System

 Other special effects that can be projected are a geocentric view of the earth, circles, triangles, meridians and coordinate grids for navigational purposes.

-Download our Sky Guide
+Download the Sky Guide

 A special guide designed for our youngest astronomers!
 Download our Sky Guide and step into your own backyard to follow Megrez in the Big Dipper to Arcturus and Antares; find the ice cream cone in Boötes; follow Vega through the belly of Hercules to Arcturus, and more.